cis197-2015S/express-examples/readme.md

 ### Check it out

 Navigate to http://localhost:3000.
 You should see "hello world" in your browser.
-Yes, it's that easy!

 Don't forget to check out the other branches for examples of middleware, routers, etc!